dickansj/MasterYourPPE/content/action/action.md

   </div>
   <div class="row">
     <div class="col-xs-12 col-sm-12 col-md-12 col-lg-12 col-xl-12">
       <p class="text-left">After <b><a href="https://www.masteryourppe.com/testing" target="_blank">testing the filtering efficiency</a></b> of several face masks and common materials used for face coverings, we find that 3-layer surgical masks are very effective at trapping potentially infections airborne droplets.
-These common surgical mask types are sold at neighborhood drug stores and most hardware stores.
-Always carry two masks with you.
-One to wear and one as spare, in your car, your bag, or your pocket.</p>
+These common surgical mask types are sold at neighborhood drug stores and most hardware stores (you can look for "3-layer disposable masks").
+Always carry two masks with you: one to wear and one as a spare, in your car, your bag, or your pocket.</p>
     </div>
   </div>
   <div class="row mt-4">